junxit/us-congress-bills-111/bill.md

 - Whereas Chris Hall, Head Coach of Washington Stealth, has been named the National Lacrosse League’s Coach of the Year;
 - Whereas Forwards Lewis Ratcliff and Rhys Duch have earned the honor of Second Team All-Pro;
 - Whereas Defenseman Matt Beers earned the honor of All-Rookie Team;
-- Whereas Lacrosse is one of America’s fastest-growing sports;
+- Whereas Lacrosse is the Nation's fastest growing sport;
 - Whereas the National Lacrosse League has 11 teams throughout North America;
 - Whereas the National Lacrosse League’s West Division includes the Washington Stealth, Colorado Mammoth, Minnesota Swarm, Edmonton Rush, and Calgary Roughnecks;
 - Whereas the National Lacrosse League’s East Division includes the Toronto Rock, Boston Blazers, Rochester Knighthawks, Buffalo Bandits, Orlando Titans, and Philadelphia Wings;